-- How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product? - Not applicable. - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis? - Not applicable. - How does the designated index differ from a relevant broad market index?
+How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

-objective.
+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

+How does the designated index differ from a relevant broad market index?

+directly enable other activities to make a substantial contribution to an environmental objective.

-Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.